BAI Stablecoin (BAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BAI Stablecoin Historical Price

-According to the latest data gathered on BAI Stablecoin live price page, the current price of BAI Stablecoin is 1.023USD.
+According to the latest data gathered on BAI Stablecoin live price page, the current price of BAI Stablecoin is 1.01USD.
 The circulating supply of BAI Stablecoin(BAI) is

 In the past 24 hours, BAI Stablecoin has shown a price movement of